rootabeta/YAFFeather/readme.txt

 X - Copy current nation URL to clipboard
 D - Appoint yourself as RO/Dismiss other ROs
 ===============================
+3.6.6.4
+Solved RO race condition, for realsies this time
+Minor bugfixes

 3.6.6.3
 Remapped self-check from G to V